GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * Programmer Capability:

-    We confident in our team ability in programming.
+    We are confident in our team ability in programming.
 PCAP is set to high.

 <!----->
 \begin{table}[H]